 - Download the Fedora ISO from getfedora.org.

-- Insert your USB drive and identify its device path.
-You can run:
+- Insert your USB drive and identify its device path:

-).
-Be careful to choose the correct one. - Use the following command to write the ISO to your USB:
+/dev/sdb.
+Be careful to choose the correct one. - Write the ISO to the USB:

 sudo eject /dev/sdX